sharath291994/CE-fit-analysis/README.md

 - **Correlation Analysis:** Computes Pearson, Kendall, and Spearman correlation matrices with heatmaps.
 - **Frequency Distributions:** Plots histograms of numeric data for quick exploratory analysis.
-- **Statistical Summary:** Generates detailed descriptive statistics including mean, median, mode, variance, skewness, and kurtosis, saved in an Excel file.
+- **CE fit parity plot:** Generates a parity plot which shows the CE preditions and DFT values.

 All outputs are organized into **separate folders** in the same directory as the input Excel file.